-Electric vehicle (EV) recharging points are located at six locations within the district, five of which are available for public use.
+Electric vehicle (EV) charging points are located at six locations within the district, five of which are available for public use.
 They were installed following a grant in 2013 from the Office for Zero Emission Vehicles (OZEV).

-The purpose in installing EV recharging points in the district is to encourage the use of more sustainable forms of transport in line with our Climate Change Policy and Local Air Quality Management responsibilities.
+The purpose in installing EV charging points in the district is to encourage the use of more sustainable forms of transport in line with our Climate Change Policy and Local Air Quality Management responsibilities.

-Location of the recharging points
+Location of charging points